Sushmitha26/CS258-Final-Project/README.md

 ## Notes on Data Usage
 - Training uses files only from `data/train/`
 - Evaluation uses files only from `data/eval/`
-- No evaluation files are used during training or tuning

 ---